VSCode extension that checks for broken links in an HTML, XML, or RSS file.

-Also, browsers seem to be more tolerant than the library used by this link-checker.
-The link-checker will report a lot of certificate-errors and such that browsers mostly ignore.
+Also, browsers seem to be more tolerant than the library used by this extension.
+This extension will report a lot of certificate-errors and such that browsers mostly ignore.

-And checking is getting harder, with more URLs redirecting through GDPR-consent pages and such, or redirecting to an URL with a tracking parameter added, causing false positives.
+And checking is getting harder, with more URLs redirecting through GDPR-consent or cookie pages and such, or redirecting to same URL with a tracking parameter added, causing false positives.

 - If there are multiple identical tags with identical link-targets on same line (for example two Anchor tags with identical href targets), clicking on diagnostic for any of them takes you to first one in the source line.

 - Doesn't check ANY of the email address format after "?", as in "mailto:email@example.com?subject=xyz".

 - "://" is prepended to items in dontCheckURLsThatStartWith before matching; e.g. if you specify "localhost" the code searches for "://localhost" in URLs.

 - The checking in XML and RSS files is permissive, allowing known stuff from RSS, and likely stuff that could be in XML.
 Any attribute of the form *url="something" or *href="something" will be checked, as well as the standard RSS tags: link, guid, url.

 Open Visual Studio Code and press

 F1; a field will appear at the top of the window.
 Type

 ext install linkcheckerhtml, hit enter, and reload the window to enable.